insideclojure/insideclojure.github.io/_posts/2014-12-18-interpose.md

 Continuing from yesterday's [post](/2014/12/17/distinct-transducer/), I wanted to cover the interpose transducer from [CLJ-1601](http://dev.clojure.org/jira/browse/CLJ-1601).

-The sequence version of interpose is implemented like this:
+The sequence version of interpose is a straightforward combination of other existing sequence functions (repeat, interleave, and drop).
+It's implemented like this:

 {% highlight clojure %}
  (defn interpose [sep coll]
  	(drop 1 (interleave (repeat sep) coll)))
 {% endhighlight %}

-This is a straightforward combination of other existing sequence functions.
 Walking inside out, (repeat seq) will create an infinite sequence of separator strings.
 (interleave (repeat sep) coll) will interleave the infinite separate seq and the collection (possibly also an infinite sequence!) like this: